 Work on your balance

 The worst thing that can happen to you on the trail is to tense up.
-Loosen your grip on the breaks, relax your neck muscles, and make sure there is spring in your position.
+Loosen your grip on the brakes, relax your neck and shoulder muscles, and make sure there is spring in your position.

 Keep your elbows and knees bent to absorb the bike’s bounce and allow the bike to move beneath you.
 If you are tense, the bike is more likely to throw you.
 Enjoy the ride, don’t fight it and you’ll avoid MTB crashes.